open-telemetry/opentelemetry-collector-contrib/receiver/azureeventhubreceiver/README.md

 | properties (optional)            | azure.properties (attribute, nested)   |

 Note: The Go JSON decoder converts all numbers to doubles by default.
 This is unnatural in many cases, e.g. HTTP status codes.
-This encoding will first try to parse the number as an integer, if that works, then an integer is used.
+This format will first try to parse the number as an integer, if that works, then an integer is used.
 In all other cases, a double is used.